Hal Lanier: Managerial career

 Lanier was the first rookie manager to win the Manager of the Year award, edging out Davey Johnson with 19 out of 24 first-place votes.
 The Astros faced Johnson and the National League East champion New York Mets (who won 108 games) in the 1986 National League Championship Series.
 The Mets would win the series in six games, as the Astros could only pull their victories from their ace Mike Scott in Game 1 and Game 4 (Scott, who allowed one total earned run in two complete games, would've likely started Game 7).
-All six games were close: Game 3 saw a one run lead in the 9th turn into a walkoff win for the Mets, while Game 5 saw the Astros lose on a walkoff single in the 12th, and Game 6 saw them lose a 3-0 lead in the 9th in an eventual 7-6 loss in the 16th.
+All six games were close: Game 3 saw a one run lead in the 9th turn into a walk off win for the Mets, while Game 5 saw the Astros lose on a walk off single in the 12th, and Game 6 saw them lose a 3-0 lead in the 9th in an eventual 7-6 loss in the 16th.
+In that series, Lanier did not use Jim Deshaies (who had gone 12-5 as a rookie that year) at any point of the series, despite having him tabbed for starting Game 5 before it was rained out (instead, he went with Nolan Ryan).
+He also did not use trade acquisition Danny Darwin at any point, as he tabbed Darwin to start Game 1 of a potential World Series.

 A power struggle between Lanier and Astros' general manager Dick Wagner in 1987 eventually led to Wagner leaving the team; the team went 76-86 that season, as they gave up more runs (678) than they scored as a whole (648).
-Indicative of their problems was Nolan Ryan, who had a 2.76 ERA (best among the five usual Astro starters) but a won-loss record of 8-16.
-The Astros lost 26 of their last 37 games that year, and Lanier cited an dislocated finger injury suffered by starting catcher Alan Ashby as a key to their late fizzle.
+Indicative of their problems was Nolan Ryan, who had a 2.76 ERA (best in the National League) but a win-loss record of 8-16.
+The Astros lost 26 of their last 37 games that year, and Lanier cited a dislocated finger injury suffered by starting catcher Alan Ashby as a key to their late fizzle.